wojahn/Kew_WCoUP_ProcessoR/README.md

 Output is a data.frame with three columns: "Species","Authority", and "Uses"

 # Use
-The function has two arguments: pathway, which is the reletive or full path to the Kew WCoUP PDF file, and InstallDs, which can be set to T if you need to install devtools and tabulizer, or F if you already have them installed.
+The function has two arguments:

+pathway: which is the reletive or full path to the Kew WCoUP PDF file

+InstallDs, which can be set to T if you need to install devtools and tabulizer, or F if you already have them installed

+The function is run thusly, with the output set to an object:

+source("Path/To/Kew_WCoUP_ProcessoR.R")

+KewWCoUP_Data <- Kew_WCoUP_ProcessoR(pathway = "Path/To/File.pdf", InstallDs = T)

 # How to cite this function
 Wojahn and Buerki (2021) Kew_WCoUP_ProcessoR: a function that extracts and sorts information from the Kew World Checklist of  Useful Plants, which is available only in PDF format.
 R function version 0.1.0. https://github.com/wojahn/Kew_WCoUP_ProcessoR